Variational formulation of planar linearized elasticity with incompatible kinematics: Main results

 In this section we present our results establishing the existence of solutions for the mechanical equilibrium problem in an elastic material containing prescribed rotational and translational incompatibilities, subject to homogeneous Neumann boundary conditions (see the system in \eqref{2503041822}).
 Specifically, Theorem~\ref{2502282100} below demonstrates the equivalence between this equilibrium problem (referred to as the stress-strain mechanical equilibrium formulation) and the minimization problem for a functional defined in terms of the Airy potential (see \eqref{eq_energyperforated} below).
 Furthermore, we clarify that these solutions, whether expressed through the stress-strain pair or the corresponding Airy potential, can be lifted in a specific sense, that is, after removing an inelastic term that solely accounts for the incompatibilities, they yield the existence of a single-valued displacement field.

 Recalling \eqref{eq_energyv}, we define the energy functional $\I(\cdot;\Omega_\varepsilon)\colon H^2(\Omega)\to\R$ as

 which we seek to minimize in the class

 This class of functions provides the appropriate framework for identifying mechanical equilibrium solutions.
 It was first introduced in \cite{CDLM2024} and encodes unknown affine boundary conditions on the internal boundaries.
 It was proved in \cite[Proposition~A.2]{CDLM2024} that these boundary conditions characterize the fact that provided that $\partial\Omega\in\mathcal{C}^4$.
-Owing to \eqref{eq_202409051159}, this condition ensures zero normal stress on $\partial\Omega_\varepsilon(\defects)$, and was first recognized by Michell \cite{Michell}, see also \eqref{eq_Michell0}.
+Owing to \eqref{eq_202409051159}, this condition ensures zero normal stress on $\partial\Omega_\varepsilon(\defects)$, and was first recognized by Michell \cite{Michell}, see \eqref{eq_Michell0}.
+We notice that affine functions $v$ have zero Hessian, so that they induce zero stress $\sigma$ and hence correspond to rigid body motions.

 The following is the main theorem of this work. \begin{theorem} Let $\Omega$ be as in \eqref{eq_Omega} and let us assume that $\partial \Omega$ is smooth.
 Let $\alpha\in\ED(\Omega)$ and $\theta\in\WD(\Omega)$ satisfy \eqref{eq_disj_supp}, and let $\defects$ be as in \eqref{eq_defects}.
 Let $\I$ and $\Cnew(\Omega_\varepsilon(\defects))$ be defined as in \eqref{eq_energyperforated} and \eqref{eq_competitorsperforatedfloat}, respectively.
 Then \begin{enumerate} \item[(I)] the strain $\hat\epsilon\in \mathcal{C}^\infty(\Omega_\varepsilon(\defects);\R^{2\times2}_{\sym})$ is the unique solution to